-11.SPONSORSHIP
+11. SPONSORSHIP

 a.
-All public education and outreach materials created using this grant must include Volunteer Florida's logo, tagline, and website; and comply with logo standards.
-For more information, please contact the Grants and Contracts Manager.
+All public education and outreach materials created using this grant must include Volunteer Florida logo, tagline, and website; and comply with logo standards.
+For more information, please contact the CERT Program Manager.
 All public education and outreach materials created using this grant must be approved by Volunteer Florida, including language, content, and method of communication.